 Exploring beyond traditional manufacturing

-To begin exploring new possibilities, our client’s team had developed a rough concept for a four-axial fan-based cooling system.
+To begin to explore new possibilities, our client’s team developed a rough concept for a four-axial fan-based cooling system.
 Informed by flow simulation studies, they had redesigned the duct’s louvers to more accurately direct air where it needed to go.
 With these more complex louver shapes, the duct would be difficult to manufacture with traditional methods.

 Redesign for efficiency and durability

-Our experts at Sherpa redesigned the duct components for Carbon DLS printing technology and then prototyped them, for initial testing.
-In this process, our team was able to reduce the initial concept design’s cost by 50%.
+Our experts at Sherpa redesigned the duct components for Carbon DLS printing technology and then prototyped them for initial testing.
+In this process, our team was able to reduce the initial concept design cost by 50%.

 From here, our client evolved their concept into a longer five-fan version.
 Our team identified the optimal production approach as a two-part print, fastened together without obstructing airflow.
 With the resolution of our Carbon M2 printer, we were able to create a V-shaped profile at the seam that minimized air leaks and precisely aligned the two halves.